schlegde/schlegel.github.io/_posts/2014-06-02-Java-github-OAuth.md

 ## Create a basic server

 First [register](https://github.com/settings/applications/new) a new OAuth application.
 Use `http://localhost:4567/callback` as the *Authorization callback URL*.
-The Client ID and Client Secretshould be stored as environment variables:
+The Client ID and Client Secret should be stored as environment variables:

 `export GH_BASIC_CLIENT_ID=97xor4b13d58cc5a5b42`